 Eligibility

-You must be at least 18 years old at time of enrollment.
+You must be at least 18 years old at the time of enrollment.
 There is no maximum age to enroll in the Academy; however, the Federal Aviation Administration does mandate that pilots retire at age 65.

 To be eligible for United Aviate Academy, you must be a U.S. citizen or legal permanent resident.
 We do not sponsor foreign visas for United Aviate Academy.